cataralina/graph/README.md

 -   `histogram()`

-You start with `histogram()`, supply a dataset and the numeric variable to plot.
+You start with `histogram()`, and then supply a dataset and the numeric variable to plot.
 Information about the xlab tittle, the number of bins and what to do with the NA is optional, but you can specify it using:

 -   `xlab = "title"`
 -   `bins =` number of bins (defaults to **30**)